 Luxury Mid-Range: J Raum (*located in the Daejeon neighborhood in the west*)

 Situated on the eastern coast of the island, within the limits of Seogwipo City, J Raum offers immaculate, spacious suites on their large grounds, in addition to free parking.
 Just 100m from the coast, the hotel also houses a coffee bar and a restaurant, where guests can enjoy a meal just steps from their rooms.
+I’d especially recommend staying here if you have a car.
 With only 23 rooms available, this is a stay that gets booked up fast.
 Double rooms start at just $60USD.

 Mid-Range: Park Sunshine Hotel